danmosemsft/runtime/.github/ISSUE_TEMPLATE/performance_issue.md

 name: Performance issue
 about: Report a performance problem or regression
 title: ''
-labels: ''
+labels: 'tenet-performance'
 assignees: ''

 ---

 ****
-This is a template to help you open create a good issue for a performance problem.
-Everything under the headings is just a guide: please delete it and replace as appropriate.
+This is just a template - feel free to delete any and all of it and replace as appropriate.

 **Description**
 * Please share a clear and concise description of the performance problem.